vsyrjala/linux/drm-intel.rst

 releases at the same time.
 Big features take a long time to hit a kernel release.
 There are no fast paths.

-..
-Note: This requires JavaScript and will access http://wavedrom.com to render.
 .. include:: drm-intel-timeline.rst

 For predictions on the future merge windows and releases, see